 From the parking lot at Bootens Gap, we headed north on the Appalachian Trail, gradually ascending Hazeltop Mountain.
 I was amazed by how lush and green everything in the park looked.
 It almost looked as green as the Smokies!
 Our last hike in the park had been in late April, before the leaves fully emerged.
 Spring always take a long time to fully arrive in the mountains.

 After a short, easy stretch on the AT, we reached the junction with the Laurel Prong Trail.
-We turned right onto the trail and followed it gently downhill, past several springs.
+We turned right onto the trail and followed it downhill, over many rock jumbles along the shoulder of the mountain.
 In a saddle between two mountains, we reached the junction with the Cat Knob Trail.

-That trail climbed steeply over the knob before reaching the junction with the Jones Mountain Trail.
+That trail climbed steeply over Cat Knob before reaching the junction with the Jones Mountain Trail.
 The Jones Mountain trail bears to the right.
 This section of trail actually departs Shenandoah National Park and enters the Rapidan Wildlife Management Area.
 You’ll notice park boundary signs and different orange/red blazes (as opposed to Shenandoah’s blue blazes) when you’re on this part of the hike.

 This section of trail is incredibly beautiful!
 We enjoyed the expansive understory of ferns and countless pink lady’s slippers.
 The mountain laurel was just starting to bloom.
 The terrain along the Jones Mountain trail was rolling – lots of ups and downs, none of them too steep.
 This route to Bear Church is probably less popular than the route from Graves Mill, so the trail was narrow and overgrown.
 Tall grasses brushed our legs all along the way.
 Adam said, “All I can think of is ticks.
 I feel like I’m crawling with them!’
 Luckily, the permethrin we’ve been using on our clothes and gear really seems to be working.
 Neither of us found any ticks during a thorough post-hike check.

-Around 3.8 miles into the hike, the trail took an incredibly steep downward turn.
-We lost about 300 feet of elevation in about a quarter mile.
+Around 4.9 miles into the hike, the trail took an incredibly steep downward turn.
+We lost about 200 feet of elevation in just over a couple tenths of a mile.
 We passed a few rocky outcroppings that looked like they might potentially have views, but they all turned out to be obscured by trees.
-At 4.25 miles, we started watching carefully for the spur trail to Bear Church Rock.
-It’s not a marked spur, so conceivably, one could miss it.
-Our guidebook said that outlook was at this point, but all we could see is a trail continuing steeply downhill.
+Watch carefully for the spur trail to Bear Church Rock.
+It’s not a marked spur, so one could easily miss it.

-Adam began to wonder if we passed the view or if maybe it had been closed in by trees.
+On the hike, Adam had begun to wonder if we passed the view or if maybe it had been closed in by trees.
 I told him that it was a really open, spectacular view and that it had to be nearby.
 I told him I’d scout ahead and shout back if I found it.
 I ended up walking almost another half mile before I reached the spur trail!
 The distances in our guidebook were way off on describing the last mile of the hike to the viewpoint.
-Other sources I checked afterwards all put the distance between 9.5 and 9.8 (rather than the 8.5 miles indicated by our book).
+Other sources I checked afterwards all put the distance anywhere between 9.5 and 11 (rather than the 8.5 miles indicated by our book).

 There was a large hiking group on the rock, so I felt weird about shouting for Adam.
 They told me they were headed out the way we came and would send Adam down when they passed him.
 But, just as the final hiker departed, Adam arrived.